nitanta/Metadata-fetch-queuing/README.md

     Uses diffable datsource for tableview population.
     Minimal use of external dependencies, used Kingfisher for image caching.
     Avoided the use of IBDesignable and IBInspectable inorder to make storyboards a bit light.
-    Unit tested only the service layer.
+    Unit tested only a small portion of the application.
     Made sure that there are no constraint breaks and memory leaks

 ## Areas for improvement